pengyanhui/LineaRE/README.md

 # LineaRE
-Source code for [ICDM2020](http://icdm2020.bigke.org/) research paper "LineaRE: Simple but Powerful Knowledge Graph Embedding for Link Prediction", a.k.a., LineaRE.
+Source code for [ICDM2020](http://icdm2020.bigke.org/) research paper "LineaRE: Simple but Powerful Knowledge Graph Embedding for Link Prediction", a.k.a., LineaRE.<br>
+You can easily add your own model to the code framework.

 ## Update!
 We reorganized and optimized the code.